Jet Set nightclub roof collapse: Investigations

 In order to determine the cause of the collapse, President Abinader announced the formation of a commission of national and international experts, and an investigation was begun by the Attorney General of the Dominican Republic.
 Abinader indicated that questions must be answered, "qué pasó, por qué pasó y cómo pasó" ("what happened, why it happened, and how it happened").
-A separate technical investigation is being carried out by the Dominican National Office for Seismic Assessment and Vulnerability of Infrastructure and Buildings (Onesvie), which is expected to be concluded in about three months.
+A separate technical investigation was carried out by the Dominican National Office for Seismic Assessment and Vulnerability of Infrastructure and Buildings (Onesvie).
+Civil engineers and architects who reviewed the damages noted that the roof was inadequately supported by narrow columns on the sides and none in the center.
+The roof could have collapsed under its own weight due to the heavy machinery it was supporting.
+At the time of the collapse, the Dominican Republic did not have a formal building inspection code written in law, with President Abinader announcing new legislation that would introduce this.

 On 14 April 2025, a lawsuit was filed by relatives of one of the deceased against Jet Set owner Antonio Espaillat, his mother, Ana Grecia López, the Dominican government and the Santo Domingo mayor's office, demanding unspecified damages from them and a criminal conviction for involuntary manslaughter against the Espaillats.
 On 12 June, Antonio Espaillat was arrested along with his sister Maribel, with the Attorney General's Office accusing them of "immense irresponsibility and negligence by failing to physically intervene to prevent the club's roof from collapsing".
 The two were subsequently released after posting bail of 50 million pesos ($840,000).
 On 7 November 2025, prosecutors filed charges of manslaughter, involuntary assault and battery against the Espaillat siblings and three others.
+On 15 June 2026, a judge ruled that the siblings would stand trial for involuntary manslaughter.